nibilin33/frontend-blog/press/guide/chrome.md

 depot_tools
 Tools for working with Chromium development.
 It requires python 2.7 or 3.8 for python 3 support.

-Tools
+## Tools
 The most important tools are:

 fetch: A gclient wrapper to checkout a project.
 Use fetch --help for more details.
 gclient: A meta-checkout tool.
 Think repo or git submodules, except that it support OS-specific rules, e.g. do not checkout Windows only dependencies when checking out for Android.
 Use gclient help for more details and README.gclient.md.
 git cl: A code review tool to interact with Rietveld or Gerrit.
 Use git cl help for more details and README.git-cl.md.
 roll-dep: A gclient dependency management tool to submit a dep roll, updating a dependency to a newer revision.
 There are a lot of git utilities included.
+## Updating
+depot_tools updates itself automatically when running gclient tool.
+To disable auto update, set the environment variable DEPOT_TOOLS_UPDATE=0.

+To update package manually, run update_depot_tools.bat on Windows, or ./update_depot_tools on Linux or Mac.

+On Windows only, running gclient will install git and python.

 mac 上跑源码
 brew install --HEAD ccache
 To install symlinks for compilers that will automatically use